Overview of ASEAN Plus Three Cooperation

 Against the backdrop of the 1997 Asian financial crisis, at the APT Summit in December 1998, the East Asia Vision Group (EAVG) I was launched.
 The EAVG I final report entitled “East Asia community of Peace, Prosperity and Progress” which was submitted to the APT Summit in 2001, laid a solid groundwork for the future direction of East Asian regional cooperation.
 One decade later, the EAVG II was established in 2011 to take stock of the APT cooperation activities and studied the future direction of the APT cooperation and the report was submitted to the 15th APT Commemorative Summit in Phnom Penh on 19 November 2012.

 The APT continues to deepen political and security dialogue through the annual APT Summit and high-level consultations.
-The 24th APT Summit held on 7 October 2021 via videoconference reaffirmed the APT commitment to strengthening dialogue and cooperation in combatting transnational crimes and addressing non-traditional security issues, such as trafficking in persons, cybercrime, countering terrorism and violent extremism and illicit drug trafficking.
+The 26th APT Summit held on 6 September 2023 in Jakarta reaffirmed the APT commitment to strengthen APT dialogue and cooperation in combatting transnational crimes and addressing non-traditional security issues, such as trafficking in persons, cybercrime, countering terrorism and violent extremism and illicit drug trafficking.

-Cooperation on non-tradition security matters is undertaken under the purview of the APT Ministerial Meeting on Transnational Crime (AMMTC+3) and the APT Senior Officials’ Meeting on Transnational Crime (SOMTC+3).
-The 10th AMMTC+3 Consultation held in Bangkok on 28 November 2019 reaffirmed the APT commitment to further strengthening the APT cooperation in preventing and combating transnational crime as well as addressing non-traditional security issues.
+Cooperation on non-traditional security matters is undertaken under the purview of the APT Ministerial Meeting on Transnational Crime (AMMTC+3) and the APT Senior Officials’ Meeting on Transnational Crime (SOMTC+3).
+The 13th AMMTC+3 Consultation which held in Labuan Bajo, Indonesia on 22 August 2023 welcomed the adoption of the first SOMTC+3 Work Plan on Cooperation to Combat Transnational Crime (2024-2027) at the 20th SOMTC+3 Consultation, to complement the APT Cooperation Work Plan 2023-2027.

-In the area of illicit drug trafficking, the SOMTC+3 Working Groups on Narcotics, under the ambit of ASEAN Senior Officials on Drug Matters (ASOD), serves as the platform for drug enforcement officials to exchange best practices in combating the scourge of illicit drugs.
+In the area of illicit drug trafficking, the APT Senior Officials’ Meeting on Drugs Matters (ASOD+3), serves as the platform for drug enforcement officials to exchange best practices in combating the scourge of illicit drugs.

 Economic and Finance Cooperation

 The APT underlines the importance of trade and investment relations between ASEAN and the Plus Three countries.
-In 2021, trade between ASEAN and the Plus Three countries recorded an increase of 25.1 percent reaching a total value of USD 1.098 trillion.
-Meanwhile, total foreign direct investment (FDI) flows from the Plus Three Countries into ASEAN were valued at USD 32.65 billion in 2021, accounting for 25.4 percent of total FDI inflows into ASEAN.
+In 2022, trade between ASEAN and the Plus Three countries recorded an increase of 10.2 percent reaching a total value of USD 1,213 trillion.
+Meanwhile, total Foreign Direct Investment (FDI) flows from the Plus Three Countries into ASEAN were valued at USD 54.8 billion in 2022, accounting for 24.3 percent of total FDI inflows into ASEAN.

-In view of the ongoing COVID-19 pandemic, the APT emphasises the need to strengthen APT collaboration in advancing the region’s recovery from the adverse socio-economic effects of the pandemic.
-The ASEAN Plus Three Plan of Action (APT POA) on Mitigating the Economic Impact of the COVID-19 Pandemic was endorsed at the 23rd AEM Plus Three Consultations on 28 August 2020, to implement the APT Economic Ministers’ Joint Statement on Mitigating the Economic Impact of the COVID-19 Pandemic adopted on 4 June 2020.
+In view of the COVID-19 pandemic, the 23rd AEM Plus Three Consultations, held on 28 August 2020, endorsed the APT Plan of Action (APT POA) on Mitigating the Economic Impact of the COVID-19 Pandemic.
 Following on, the 23rd APT Summit held on 14 November 2020 adopted the APT Leaders’ Statement on Strengthening APT Cooperation for Economic and Financial Resilience in the face of Emerging Challenges to realise the commitment of the APT countries to cooperate and collaborate on overcoming the challenges brought about by COVID-19.

 APT cooperation in finance and monetary is pursued under the umbrella of ASEAN+3 Finance Ministers’ and Central Bank Governors’ Meeting (AFMGM+3), with the Chiang Mai Initiative Multilateralisation (CMIM), the ASEAN+3 Macroeconomic Research Office (AMRO), which was established as an international organisation on 9 February 2016, and the Asian Bond Market Initiative (ABMI) being in the centre of the cooperation.

-The APT Finance Ministers’ and Central Bank Governors met at their 25th meeting held on 12 May 2022 via videoconference to exchange view on current developments and the outlook for the global and regional economies, as well as policy response to risks and challenges.
-In their Joint Statement, the APT Finance Ministers and the Central Bank Governor agreed to further deepen the collaboration in enhancing regional financial cooperation through the Chiang Mai Initiative Multilateralism (CMIM), AMRO, Asian Bond Market Initiative (ABMI), and Asian Future Initiatives.
+The APT Finance Ministers’ and Central Bank Governors met at their 26th meeting held on 2 May 2023 in Incheon, Republic of Korea to exchange view on the developments and the outlook for the global and regional economies, as well as policy response to risks and challenges.
+In their Joint Statement, the APT Finance Ministers and the Central Bank Governor recognized that the ASEAN+3 financial cooperation had played an increasingly essential role in supporting regional economies to address risks and challenges and further agreed to strengthen regional financial cooperation through the initiatives under the Regional Financing Arrangements (RFA) Future Direction, CMIM, AMRO, ABMI, Disaster Risk Financing (DRF), and ASEAN+3 Future Initiatives.

 The APT countries saw robust cooperation in food, agriculture, fisheries and forestry sector under the APT Ministers on Agriculture and Forestry (AMAF+3).
 The APT strategic areas of cooperation have been focusing on strengthening food security, biomass energy development, sustainable forest management, climate change mitigation and adaptation, animal and plant health disease control, strengthening of information and knowledge network and exchange, research and development, and other cross-cutting issues.
 The APT Cooperation Strategy on Food, Agriculture and Forestry (APTCS) 2016 – 2025 is aimed to contribute to the realisation of the ASEAN Community Vision 2025 and to advance APT collaboration in the priority areas of agriculture, fisheries, livestock and forestry sectors.

 The key element of APT cooperation in food security is the ASEAN Plus Three Emergency Rice Reserve (APTERR).
-APTERR was established under the APTERR Agreement signed by the Ministers of the Agriculture and Forestry of the ASEAN Plus Three at their 11th Meeting on 7 October 2011 in Jakarta.
+APTERR was established under the APTERR Agreement signed by the Ministers of the Agriculture and Forestry of the ASEAN Plus Three in October 2011 in Jakarta.
 The main objectives of APTERR is to strengthen food security, poverty alleviation, and malnourishment eradication among its members without distorting normal trade.
-The Protocol to Amend APTERR aimed to extend the annual contributions to the operational cost of APTERR for the period of 2018-2022 was signed by AMAF+3 Ministers on 11 October 2018 in Viet Nam.

 The APT cooperation in tourism was enhanced with the signing of the Memorandum of Cooperation (MOC) on APT Tourism Cooperation on 22 January 2016 in Manila.
 The MOC serves as the key instrument for more action-oriented cooperation, encouraging APT countries to enhance facilitation of travel and tourist visits, development of quality tourism and strengthening linkages and cooperation among education and training institutions.

 Cooperation in minerals, which is undertaken under the APT Senior Officials Meeting on Minerals (ASOMM+3), covers areas such as cross-border geological correlations, geological mapping, mineral resources database and information system, and mineral conservation.
 The 9th ASOMM+3 Consultations held on 10 November 2016 adopted the ASOMM+3 Minerals Cooperation Work Plan 2016-2020.
-The succeeding ASOMM+3 Work Plan for 2022-2025 is under development.
+The succeeding ASOMM+3 Work Plan for 2022-2025 has been adopted by ad-referendum in April 2022.

 On connectivity, the APT Leaders at their 22nd Summit held on 4 November 2019, stressed the importance of developing links and synergies between MPAC 2025 and key connectivity initiatives in the region.
 They also reaffirmed the need to promote sustainable, high quality infrastructure in line with broadly accepted international principles to facilitate trade, investment and service competitiveness in the region.
 In this regard, the 22nd APT Summit adopted the APT Leaders’ Statement on Connecting the Connectivities Initiative to reaffirm the commitment of the APT countries to enhancing regional connectivity.